 Bilbao is full to the brim of things to do.
 Here are our Top 10 reasons why you need to visit:

-The Guggenheim is world famous and is synonymous with the city of Bilbao.
+The Guggenheim is world-famous and is synonymous with the city of Bilbao.
 The artwork begins with the architecture of the stunning building and the sculptures that surround it.
 Inside The Guggenheim’s uniquely constructed walls you’ll find exhibitions by the world’s greatest modern artists.
-This place is mind blowing.
+This place is mind-blowing.

-The Seven Streets
+2. The Seven Streets

 The two theatres in Bilbao, The Arriaga Theatre and The Campos Eliseos Theatre stare across the river at each other.
 They are glorious to view from a distance, and you can also catch some great shows inside!

 Santiago Cathedral is the crowning glory of the old quarter in Bilbao.
-The Gothic style building is named after St. James, patron saint of Galicia and star of the Camino de Santiago.
+The Gothic-style building is named after St. James, patron saint of Galicia and star of the Camino de Santiago.

 Vizcaya Bridge is a UNESCO heritage site, so you know it’s got something special!
 The world’s oldest transporter bridge connects two sides of the city across the Nervion River.
 The structure is a prime example of industrial ingenuity in the nineteenth century and still operates today.

-River Maritime Museum
+10. River Maritime Museum

 Bilbao’s rich fishing culture is celebrated in this epic museum.
 Local boat owners get involved in the free exhibition area, showing off their handy work.
-Essentially its an open-mic for ships, and the sense of community is obvious to everyone.
+Essentially it’s an open-mic for ships, and the sense of community is obvious to everyone.
 Pop down and learn why the seafood you’re eating is so tasty!